Do Go On - 407 - The Real Pocahontas

 That's who I thought it was.

-During her stay at Henrikus,
+During her stay at Henrikas,

-which was like where the colonists were keeping her.
+which was like where the colonists were keeping her,

 During her stay.